Account Registration

 A Fruit and Spice Mead is a mead containing one or more fruits and one or more spices.
 See the definitions of fruit used in the various Fruit Mead subcategories; any ingredient qualifying there meets the 'fruit' requirement here.
 For purposes of this subcategory, any ingredient qualifying for use in the Spice, Herb, or Vegetable Mead subcategory also meets the 'spice' requirement here.

 Entry Info: Special Sub-Category for SWEET Fruit and Spice Meads.
-Sub-categories have been "pre-split" so the mead maker has the best opportunity for "like vs like" judging.
-You must provide Carbonation, Sweetness and Strength information (via radio buttons).
+Sub-categories have been "pre-split" so the mead-maker has the best opportunity for "like vs like" judging.
+NOTE: Sub-Categories will NOT be combined with other Sub-Categories (i.e. No Braggot + Historical combos).
+If a pre-split sub-category is very small we may combine it with the next closest sub-category (i.e. Dry + Semi).
+You must provide Carbonation, Sweetness and Strength (Hydromel, Standard, Sack) information (via radio buttons).

 A Spice, Herb, or Vegetable Mead contains one or more spices, herbs, or vegetables (in this style definition, these are collectively known as 'spices').
 The culinary, not botanical, definition of spice, herb, or vegetable is used here.
 If you have to justify a spice, herb, or vegetable using the word 'technically' as part of the description, then that is not what we mean.
 The same definitions apply to this category as to the similarly named beer category.
 In addition to the more obvious spices, herbs, and vegetables that fit into this subcategory, the following ingredients also are explicitly included: roses, rose hips, ginger, rhubarb, pumpkins, chili peppers, coffee, chocolate, nuts (including coconut), citrus peels/zest, and teas (except those strictly used for increasing tannin levels, not for adding flavor).

-Entry Info: Special Sub-Category for DRY Spice/Herb/Vegetal Meads.
-Sub-categories have been "pre-split" so the mead maker has the best opportunity for "like vs like" judging.
-You must provide Carbonation, Sweetness and Strength information (via radio buttons).
+Entry Info: Special Sub-Category for DRY Spice, Herb and Vegetable Meads.
+Sub-categories have been "pre-split" so the mead-maker has the best opportunity for "like vs like" judging.
+NOTE: Sub-Categories will NOT be combined with other Sub-Categories (i.e. No Braggot + Historical combos).
+If a pre-split sub-category is very small we may combine it with the next closest sub-category (i.e. Dry + Semi).
+You must provide Carbonation, Sweetness and Strength (Hydromel, Standard, Sack) information (via radio buttons).

 A Spice, Herb, or Vegetable Mead contains one or more spices, herbs, or vegetables (in this style definition, these are collectively known as 'spices').
 The culinary, not botanical, definition of spice, herb, or vegetable is used here.
 If you have to justify a spice, herb, or vegetable using the word 'technically' as part of the description, then that is not what we mean.
 The same definitions apply to this category as to the similarly named beer category.
 In addition to the more obvious spices, herbs, and vegetables that fit into this subcategory, the following ingredients also are explicitly included: roses, rose hips, ginger, rhubarb, pumpkins, chili peppers, coffee, chocolate, nuts (including coconut), citrus peels/zest, and teas (except those strictly used for increasing tannin levels, not for adding flavor).